-When you stay for an extended period where electric or water hookups are not available, you must make regular checks on the condition of your 12-volt battery by hooking up the tow vehicle/trailer electrical connector and running the tow vehicle engine at a fast idle.
+When you stay for an extended period where electric or water hookups are not available, you must make regular checks on the condition of your 12-volt battery.
+Hooking up the tow vehicle/trailer electrical connector and running the tow vehicle engine at a fast idle.
 45 minutes per day should provide about 3-4 hours of power.
 Carry drinking water in a clean bucket to refill your tank.
 When your waste tank nears capacity move to a dumping location.

-The CABLE TV and TELEPHONE hookups are located on the right hand side in the power cord storage compartment.
-The interior telephone jack will be located in close proximity to the TV antenna jack.
+The CABLE TV and TELEPHONE hookups are located in the power cord storage compartment.
+The interior telephone jack will be located in the bedroom over the center nightstand in twin bed models and in the hanging wardrobe on the roadside of the bed in the double models.